eichblatt/deadstream/OperatingInstructions.md

 Once the correct Wifi name and password are entered, the Time Machine will launch the main program.
 You will not need to re-enter this information again as long as it remains valid.
 If you take the time machine to a new Wifi or change your password, the Wifi/passkey entry program will run again after a reboot.

 ## The Audio Output
+### Analog Output
 The Time Machine is currently configured to output analog audio from the headphone jack.
 You can plug this into your stereo using [a cable like this](https://www.amazon.com/Rankie-3-5mm-2-Male-Adapter-Cable/dp/B071R4R5B8/ref=sr_1_4?dchild=1&keywords=headphone+to+RCA+male&qid=1621462242&sr=8-4), or [an adapter like this](https://www.amazon.com/CERRXIAN-LEMENG-2-Pack-Adapter-Splitter/dp/B018V7GTNK/ref=sr_1_16?dchild=1&keywords=headphone+to+RCA+female&qid=1621462318&sr=8-16)
+### Digital Output
+The Time Machine can be configured to output Digital Audio through the HDMI connector.

 ## Using the Time Machine